 By Guru Tera Kaur Khalsa

-In the 1970s, in Salt Lake City, Utah, an ashram based on the teachings of Yogi Bhajan was thriving.
+In the 1970s, in Salt Lake City, Utah, an ashram based on the ttechnology of Kundalini Yoga was thriving.
 We practiced Kundalini Yoga, did morning sadhana, had an ashram cleaning business in which many of us worked, and enthusiastically tried to ‘live for each other’ (but, as you know if you’ve tried it, it often felt like we were living ‘at’ or ‘against’ each other), bumping into one another’s egos at every turn.
 This was our time of trial by fire, as we were polished and honed by the technology of Kundalini Yoga and ashram life.

 We set up the requisite karma yoga chart, signing up for various household tasks each week, including preparing breakfast, lunch, and dinner.
 I always did a good share of the grocery shopping and cooking.
 Over the years, the members of the ashram came and went, but many still remember the delicious and healthy Sunflower Seed Sauce we made to go on top of mixed steamed vegetables and basmati rice, one of our standard weekly dinners.
 We also used it as a scrumptious and hearty salad dressing.